taymnichols/eviction_notice_bot_taymnichols/README.md

 # What I need to do
 * Add a way to plot where these locations are on the map

+* get the dataset to route that to each ward and identify ward and hotspots

+* set bot to send email including info on number of evictions per ward and eviction hotspots

 * create a map